Mauricio Dubon Preview, Player Props: Astros vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 9.0 K/9, which ranks 11th in the league.
+- The pitching staff for the Padres has a collective nine K/9, which ranks 12th in the league.

-- The Padres' 3.83 team ERA ranks fourth among all league pitching staffs.
+- The Padres have the fourth-ranked team ERA among all league pitching staffs (3.86).

 © 2023 Data Skrive.
 All rights reserved.